microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

 > **Note: Currently, Azure Arc enabled Open Service Mesh is in [public preview](https://aka.ms/arc-osm-doc)**.
 > **Note: This guide assumes you already deployed a Cluster API and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using a [Shell script](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/).**

 Kubernetes extensions are add-ons for Kubernetes clusters.
-The extensions feature on Azure Arc enabled Kubernetes clusters enables usage of Azure Resource Manager based APIs, CLI and portal UX for deployment of extension components (Helm charts in initial release) and will also provide lifecycle management capabilities such as auto/manual extension version upgrades for the extensions.
+The extensions feature on Azure Arc enabled Kubernetes clusters enables usage of Azure Resource Manager based APIs, CLI, and portal UX for the deployment of extension components (Helm charts in initial release) and will also provide lifecycle management capabilities such as auto/manual extension version upgrades for the extensions.

 ## Prerequisites